phalcon/blog/data/posts/2016/07/2016-07-22-phalcon-3-0-0-released.md

 The Phalcon team takes security very seriously and thus have decided to provide support to PHP versions that are [supported](http://php.net/supported-versions.php).
 As of 3.0, PHP 5.3 and 5.4 will be deprecated.
 We are making a small exception to this rule and will continue to support 5.5 for a little while, but since its support has expired a few days ago, it will too be deprecated in a future release.

 ### The goodie bag
 So what does 3.0 offer?

-As you can see in our [changelog](https://github.com/phalcon/cphalcon/blob/2.1.x/CHANGELOG.md) there is a lot to cover so it will take us a couple of blog posts to go through the whole list.
+The [changelog](https://github.com/phalcon/cphalcon/blob/2.1.x/CHANGELOG.md) is extensive as you can see.
+Below are highlights of the changes as well as areas you need to concentrate.

 ##### PHP 5.3 and 5.4 are fully deprecated.
-- You can compile the code on your own, but we will not be able to support it nor can we guarantee that it will work as you expect it to.
+You can compile the code on your own, but we will not be able to support it nor can we guarantee that it will work as you expect it to.
 PHP 5.3 support expired mid 2014 and 5.4 expired mid 2015.
 We need to ensure our applications have all known vulnerabilities on the PHP side fixed and patched, thus we will not support any unsupported PHP version.
 This excludes PHP 5.5, whose support expired a few days ago.
 We will deprecate 5.5 in a future release but will make sure that you all know beforehand so that you can prepare.

 > **INCOMPATIBLE**: You will need to upgrade your PHP installation to 5.6.
 You can always continue to use the Phalcon version you are using, but in 3.0 support for PHP 5.4 has been deprecated and we cannot guarantee that PHP 5.5 will be fully functional

 #### APPLICATION
-- `Phalcon\Cli\Console` and `Phalcon\Mvc\Application` now inherits `Phalcon\Application`.
+##### `Phalcon\Cli\Console` and `Phalcon\Mvc\Application` now inherits `Phalcon\Application`.
 This change makes the interfaces more uniformed and offers additional functionality to the respective applications (cli/mvc)

 #### BEANSTALK
-- Added `\Phalcon\Queue\Beanstalk::ignore()`.
+##### Added `\Phalcon\Queue\Beanstalk::ignore()`.
 Removes the named tube from the watch list for the current connection.
-- Added `\Phalcon\Queue\Beanstalk::pauseTube()`.
+##### Added `\Phalcon\Queue\Beanstalk::pauseTube()`.
 Can delay any new job being reserved for a given time.
-- Added `\Phalcon\Queue\Beanstalk::kick()`.
+##### Added `\Phalcon\Queue\Beanstalk::kick()`.
 It moves jobs into the ready queue.
 If there are any buried jobs, it will only kick buried jobs.
 Otherwise it will kick delayed jobs.
 ```php
 // Kick the job, it should move to the ready queue again
 if (false !== $job->kick()) {
     $job = $this->client->peekReady();
 }
 ```
-- Added `\Phalcon\Queue\Beanstalk::listTubeUsed()`.
+##### Added `\Phalcon\Queue\Beanstalk::listTubeUsed()`.
 Returns the tube currently being used by the client.
-- Added `\Phalcon\Queue\Beanstalk::listTubesWatched()`.
+##### Added `\Phalcon\Queue\Beanstalk::listTubesWatched()`.
 Returns a list tubes currently being watched by the client.
-- Added `\Phalcon\Queue\Beanstalk::peekDelayed()`.
+##### Added `\Phalcon\Queue\Beanstalk::peekDelayed()`.
 Return the delayed job with the shortest delay left.
 ```php
 $this->client->put('testPutInTube', ['delay' => 2]);
 $job = $this->client->peekDelayed();
 ```
 - Added `\Phalcon\Queue\Beanstalk::jobPeek()`.
 Returns the next available job.
 ```php
 $this->client->choose(self::TUBE_NAME_1);
 $jobId = $this->client->put('testPutInTube');